-Based on a belief that schooling itself is a very troubled institution (but often with widely divergent interpretations of what has caused these troubles), home schoolers have created mechanisms whereby 'horror stories' about schools are shared, as are stories of successful home-schooling practices.
+Based on a belief that schooling itself is a very troubled institution (but often with widely divergent interpretations of what has caused these troubles), home schoolers have created mechanisms where "horror stories" about schools are shared, as are stories of successful home schooling practices.
+In essence, they teach themselves.
 The metaphors that describe what goes on in public schools and the dangers associated with them, especially those used by many conservative evangelical home schoolers, are telling.
-Stevens (2001: 53) puts it in the following way: "Invoking the rhetoric of illness ('cancer', 'contagion') to describe the dangers of uncontrolled peer interaction, believers frame the child-world of school as a kind of jungle where parents send their kids only at risk of infection.
-The solution: keep them at home, away from that environment altogether."
+Stevens puts it in the following way:

+Invoking the rhetoric of illness ("cancer," "contagion") to describe the dangers of uncontrolled peer interaction, believers frame the child-world of school as a kind of jungle where parents send their kids only at risk of infection.
+The solution: keep them at home, away from that environment altogether.
+(2001, p.
+53)

-Given these perceived dangers, home-schooling advocates, through groups that have been formed at both regional and national levels, press departments of education and legislatures to guarantee their rights to home school their children.
+Given these perceived dangers, through groups that have been formed at both regional and national levels, home schooling advocates press departments of education and legislatures to guarantee their rights to home school their children.
 They have established communicative networks-newsletters, magazines, and increasingly the Internet-to build and maintain a community of fellow believers, a community that is often supported by ministries that reinforce the "wisdom" (and very often godliness) of their choice.
-And as we shall see, increasingly as well the business community has begun to realize that this can be a lucrative market (Stevens 2001: 4).
-Religious publishers, for-profit publishing houses of all sizes, conservative colleges and universities, Internet entrepreneurs, and others have understood that a market in cultural goods-classroom materials, lesson plans, textbooks, religious material, CDs, and so forth-has been created.
-They have rushed both to respond to the expressed needs and to stimulate needs that are not yet recognized.
-But the market would not be there unless what created the opportunity for such a market-the successful identity work of the evangelical movement itself-had not provided the space in which such a market could operate.
+And as we shall see, increasingly as well the business community has begun to realize that this can be a lucrative market (Stevens, 2001, p.
+4).
+Religious publishers, for profit publishing houses large and small, conservative colleges and universities, Internet entrepreneurs, and others have understood that a market in cultural goods-classroom materials, lesson plans, textbooks, religious material, CDs, and so forth-has been created.
+They have rushed to both respond to the expressed needs and to stimulate needs that are not yet recognized as needs themselves.
+But the market would not be there unless what created the opportunity for such a market-the successful identity work of the evangelical movement itself had not provided the space in which such a market could operate.